Legal Marketing & Business Development Consulting

 • Gain greater market share, build firm, service and individual profiles, and leverage client relationships.

-How legal innovation may yet beget industry transformation By Heather Suttie, Lexpert, June 2016 The blurring of lines between Big Law and New Law is getting blurrier, and it’s about time — even though the blur is still years away from being a blend.
-Lately, there has been a flurry of hook-ups between traditional Big […]
+How legal innovation may yet beget industry transformation By Heather Suttie, Lexpert, June 2016; reprinted in The Law Office Management Association (TLOMA) newsletter, September 2016 The blurring of lines between Big Law and New Law is getting blurrier, and it’s about time — even though the blur is still years away from being a blend. […]

 The upshot of a hollowing out of people and profits in legal services By Heather Suttie, Lexpert, April 2016 A hollowing out of talent is creating a quiet crisis in the legal market.
 Altering attitudes and stalling career paths of early and mid-career lawyers are causing a shift that’s affecting how traditional law firms operate […]